Aliases for PGR Gene

 GeneCards Summary for PGR Gene

 PGR (Progesterone Receptor) is a Protein Coding gene.
 Diseases associated with PGR include Progesterone Resistance and Myoma.
-Among its related pathways are Nuclear Receptor transcription pathway and Signaling by GPCR.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and receptor binding.
+Among its related pathways are Oocyte meiosis and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and signaling receptor binding.
 An important paralog of this gene is NR3C2.

 Progesterone receptors (PRs) are nuclear hormone receptors of the NR3C class, which also includes mineralocorticoid, glucocorticoid and androgen receptors.
 They exist as homodimers coupled to Hsp90 or HMGB proteins, which are shed upon activation.